 Prices include: transport, support vehicles, meals as stated in itinerary, accommodation and activities for the duration of the trip.

 Prices do NOT include: airfares, visas, airport taxes, meals as stated above, optional activities and excursions, vaccinations and personal equipment.

-We hire bikes locally through a South East Asian business.
-The hire bikes that are available for your Cambodia cycling tour are Merida Matts.
-Merida Matts are a hard tail mountain bike with hydraulic disc brakes and 27-speed Shimano components.
-They are available in S, M, L and XL and they are perfect for the off-road touring on our Cambodia trip.
+In Cambodia we hire bikes locally through a Siem Reap based business.
+They are always near new hard tail mountain bikes with hydraulic disc brakes and 27 or 30-speed Shimano components.
+They are available in S, M, L and XL and they are perfect for the off-road touring on our Cambodia tour.